CiscoDevNet/thousandeyes-kubernetes-operator/docs/web_transaction_an.md

 ## Web Transaction Test (Add Annotations to Service)

-In this example, we will deploy a following **Service** with annotations, it will run a **Web Transaction** test to interact with **Cisco DevNet homepage**.
+In this example, we will deploy the following **Service** with annotations, it will run a **Web Transaction** test to interact with **Cisco DevNet homepage**.

-1. If we want to customize the test settings, we can add **thousandeyes.devnet.cisco.com/test-spec** to Service.
+1. If you want to customize the test settings, we can add **thousandeyes.devnet.cisco.com/test-spec** to Service.

 Service: [**config/samples/annotations/service_webtransactions_customized_settings.yaml**](../config/samples/annotations/service_webtransactions_customized_settings.yaml)